swift-actions/setup-swift/README.md

 > [!IMPORTANT]
 > 3.0 is coming, powered by Swiftly 🚀 - follow progress on https://github.com/swift-actions/setup-swift/pull/710

+> [!IMPORTANT]
+> Experimental support for Swift 6.2.
+To install Swift 6.2, use the option to install a specific version.
+The default version is still 6.1.

 ## Usage

 To run the action with the latest swift version available, simply add the action as a step in your workflow: